sidneyspil/PSY329_portfolio/README.md

   - People with higher incomes tend to be more satisfied with life [(Joshanloo & Jovanovic, 2020)](https://doi.org/10.1007/s00737-019-00998-w).
   - Men and women tend to be equally lonely [(Maes et al., 2019)](https://doi.org/10.1002/per.2220).

-*These findings are very general, so more research is needed to understand how income and sex work together to impact these measures of well-being.*

-This brought me to my research, where I looked at sex differences in loneliness and life satisfaction within specific income levels to get a deeper understanding.
+*These findings are very general, so more research is needed to understand how income and sex work together to impact these measures of well-being.* Bringing me to my research, where I looked at sex differences in loneliness and life satisfaction within specific income levels to get a deeper understanding.

 **How was this question answered?**
   - I used data collected from the **[ICPSR 2022 National Wellbeing Survey](https://www.icpsr.umich.edu/web/ICPSR/studies/38964)** (Monnat et al., 2024).